paypal/squbs/httpclient/README.md

 ### RoutingRegistry

 RoutingRegistry is used to generate different endpoint base on service name & env.
 User could registry multiple RoutingDefinition, it based on the sequence when user registry their RoutingDefinition, the latter one will take the priority if it could resolved.
+If it cannot resolve, but the service name is start with "http://" or "https://", it will fallback to the svcName as the endpoint, this is simple to use base on the third party service endpoint no matter what kind of env, it will return the same endpoint.

 ```java